 Our role as the governing body is a strategic one, its key functions are to:

 The role of Mrs Marshall as head teacher is operational: the internal organisation, management and control of the school and the implementation of the strategic framework established by the governing body.

 We meet as a full governing body four times a year, every three months during the school year.
-In addition, we have a separate Finance Committee to approve and monitor the school budget.
+We have a separate Finance Committee to approve and monitor the school budget.
 This also meets four times a year; three governors plus the Head Teacher and School Business Manager sit on this separate committee.
-Depending upon the needs of the school, additional committees may be formed if necessary.
-During the pandemic over the last two years, we held several Strategy Meetings to support Mrs Marshall as regulations changed.
+Depending upon the needs of the school, additional committees may be formed.
+During the pandemic, we held several Strategy Meetings to support Mrs Marshall as regulations changed.
 We currently continue to meet remotely by Zoom.

 Who are the governors?